PLSysSec/usenix_login_rlbox/login.md

 checking, and automated text completion.
 Frameworks like RLBox can help these applications eliminate such libraries from their trusted computing base.

-To make library sandboxing a goto tool in more software engineering environments.
-There are three critical challenges to be address.
+Recent advances in the compiler and processor architecture space have made efficient in-process isolation increasingly practical in a wide range of use cases.
+However, to make library sandboxing a goto tool in more software engineering environments, an essential missing element has been a common framework support to make it easy to sandbox libraries in a manner that is secure, i.e., by correctly enforcing a secure interface between the now untrusted library and the library consumer, efficient i.e., that minimizes changes to the library and consuming application, and efficient i.e., able to isolate library code and share data across the library boundry with minimal added overhead.

+Our own experience sandboxing libraries in Firefox reflects this.
+Our initial attempts to manually sandbox third party libraries were labor intensive, and very prone to security bugs.
+In contrast, once we developed a mature framework---RLBox---to support this activity, the incremental work to sandbox new libraries became minimal, and more opportunities to sandbox additional parts of the application became apparent.

+Next section, how RLBox works and how it leverages the C++ type systems to make sandboxing practical.
+Then we outline what we need to do to bring sandboxing to other languages.
+Finally, we end with a vision of what software development could look like with broader first-class support for sandboxing.

+# Library Sandboxing in Firefox

+Our perspective has been informed by our efforts over the past two years in collaboration with a team at Mozilla to sandbox third-party libraries in Firefox.
+In brief, third party media handling libraries for rendering images, video, and audio have been a significant source of vulnerabilities in the browser.

+Making this practical poses three significant challenges across three dimensions.
+%
+First, {\it engineering effort}---we need to minimize the upfront work required to change the renderer to use sandboxing, especially as this is multiplied across dozens of libraries;
+%
-_engineering effort_ we to minimize the upfront work required to change our application to use sandboxing, especially as this is multiplied across many libraries, minimizing changes to libraries is also important as this can significantly increase the burden of tracking upstream changes.
+minimizing changes to libraries is also important as this can significantly increase the burden of tracking upstream changes.
+%

-_security_ applications are not built to protect themselves from libraries; thus, we have to sanitize all data and regulate control flow between the library and application to prevent libraries from breaking out of the sandbox.
+Second, {\it security}---the renderer was not built to protect itself from libraries; thus, we have to sanitize all data and regulate control flow between the library and renderer to prevent libraries from breaking out of the sandbox.
+%
 In our experience, bugs at the library-renderer boundary are not only easy to overlook, but can nullify any sandboxing effort---and other developers, not just us, must be able to securely sandbox new libraries.
+%

-_efficiency_the renderer is performance critical, so adding user-visible latency is not acceptable.
+Finally, {\it efficiency}---the renderer is performance critical, so adding user-visible latency is not acceptable.

-We start
-with how RLBox works and how it leverages the C++ type systems to make sandboxing practical.
-Then we outline what we need to do to bring sandboxing to other languages.
-Finally, we end with a vision of what software development could look like if we have first-class support for sandboxing.
+To help us address these challenges, we develop a framework called \sys that makes data- and control-flow at the library-renderer interface explicit, using types.
+Unlike prior approaches to sandbox automation that rely on extensive custom analysis frameworks~(\S\ref{sec:related}), \sys is simply a library\footnote{
+Our only external tooling is a \textasciitilde{}100LOC Clang plugin, described in Section~\ref{subsec:impl_taint}, that makes up for C++'s currently limited  support for reflection on structs.
+}
+that leverages the C++ type system and is easy to incorporate into \ff's predominantly C++ codebase.

+Using type information, \sys can identify where security checks are needed, automatically insert dynamic checks when possible, and force compiler errors for any security checks that require additional user intervention.
+Our type-driven approach enables a systematic way to migrate \ff's renderer to use sandboxed libraries and allows \sys to support secure and efficient sharing of data structures between the renderer and library (e.g., by making shared memory operations safe and by lazily copying data out of the sandbox).

 # Sandboxing libraries with RLBox